MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 # Share button flows in Microsoft Flow

-In the mobile app for Microsoft Flow, you can share [button flows](./introduction-to-button-flows.md) (buttons) with other users or groups within your organization.
-When you share a button, the person or group with whom you share can trigger and run your button, the same way they run their own buttons.
-You can stop sharing your buttons at any time.
+In the Microsoft Flow mobile app, you can share [button flows](./introduction-to-button-flows.md) (buttons) with other users or groups within your organization.
+When you share a button, the person or group with whom you share can run your button, the same way they run their own buttons.
+You can also [share a link](share-buttons.md#re-share-a-button) to buttons that another person shared with you.
+You can [stop sharing](share-buttons.md#stop-sharing-a-button) your buttons at any time.

 >The screenshots used in this document were taken from an Android device.
 If you're using an iPhone, the images may appear differently, but the functionality is the same.